Functional optimal transport: map estimation and domain adaptation for functional data: Introduction

-The goal of this paper is to provide a novel formulation of the optimal transport problem in function spaces, to develop an efficient learning algorithm for estimating a suitable notion of optimal stochastic map that transports samples from one functional domain to another, to provide theoretical guarantees regarding the \textit{existence}, \textit{uniqueness} and \textit{consistency} of our estimates, and to demonstrate the effectiveness of our approach to several application domains where the functional optimal transport viewpoint proves natural and useful.
-There are several formidable challenges: both the source and the target function spaces can be quite complex, and in general of infinite dimensions.
-Moreover, one needs to deal with the distributions over such spaces, which is difficult if one is to model them.
-In general, the optimal coupling or the underlying optimal transport map between the two distributions is hard to characterize and compute efficiently.
-Yet, to be useful one must find an explicit transport map that can approximate well the optimal coupling (the original Monge problem) \cite{villani2008optimal,perrot2016mapping_est_discre_OT}.
+The goal of this paper is to provide a novel formulation of the optimal transport problem in function spaces, to develop an efficient learning algorithm for estimating a suitable notion of optimal stochastic map that transports samples from one functional domain to another, to provide theoretical guarantees regarding the \textit{existence}, \textit{uniqueness}, and \textit{consistency} of our estimates, and to demonstrate the effectiveness of our approach to several application domains where the functional optimal transport (FOT) viewpoint proves natural and useful.
+There are several formidable challenges: both the source and the target function spaces can be quite complex and in general of \textit{infinite dimensions}.
+One needs to deal with probability distributions over such spaces, which is difficult if one is to model them with data.
+Moreover, optimal coupling or optimal transport map between the two distributions on infinite dimensional spaces is generally hard to characterize and compute efficiently, except for very few specific cases.
+Yet, to be useful in practice, one must find an explicit transport map that can approximate the optimal coupling well, i.e., to find an approximate solution to the original Monge problem \citep{villani2008optimal}.